 It’s a cool and funky hotel, young and fresh, with excellent breakfast and a fantastic rooftop cafe/bar/restaurant.
 Highly recommended.

 Everybody knows that Indonesia is a country of fire.
-The many regular eruptions cause havoc with scheduled flights from Bali, but there is of course far worse tragedy attached to events like this.
-The Mount Merapi volcano 28km north of Yogyakarta is one of the most active volcanos in Indonesia.
+The many regular eruptions cause havoc with scheduled flights from Bali.
+But there is of course far worse tragedy attached to events like this.
+Mount Merapi volcano, 28km north of Yogyakarta, is one of the most active volcanos in Indonesia.
 Eruptions occur every two to three years, with major events happening every ten to fifteen years.
 This is pretty impressive, to say the least.

-The last two big eruptions occurred in 2006 and 2010 respectively, resulting in the government declaring large parts of the slope a danger zone and turning many formerly densely populated areas into a wasteland.
+The last two big eruptions occurred in 2006 and 2010 respectively.
+Since then the government declared large parts of the slope a danger zone.
+Many formerly densely populated areas into a wasteland.

 In short, Merapi is a dangerous volcano.
 During the last eruption more than 320 people were killed, mostly because they had refused to follow government orders to evacuate in time or because they returned to their houses to care for livestock and to protect their possessions.
-It’s a a very tragic place, with the recent history leaving many people deeply traumatised.
+It’s a a very tragic place.
+The recent history left many people deeply traumatised.
 Thousands of locals were displaced as a result of the eruptions.

 There are many reasons why you should explore the region around Merapi volcano further.
 First of all, the volcano is a real beauty, a picture-perfect cone that rises high in the air with an unrivalled majestic presence.
 No wonder locals have believed for thousands of years that Merapi must be the underworld residence of spirits.
 From a scenic and photography perspective, a visit is a must-do.